Aagam2020/Shahportfolio/final_project_Aagam3.md

 ---

+## Why It Matters

+This project is deeply personal to me because I see these struggles in myself and my peers.
+I want this story to inspire conversations about mental health, reduce stigma, and show students that help is available.
+Together, we can make mental health a priority and create environments where we can thrive, emotionally and academically.

+---

 ## **Adjustments Based on Feedback**
 Based on feedback from my professor, peers, and the interviews I took, the following changes were made:
 1. **Audience Narrowing**: